Moving toward best practice when using propensity score weighting in survey observational studies: Methods for incorporating survey weights into propensity score weighting

-Details of proof are included in Web Appendix A.1 .
-It is important to note that the above derivation primarily applies to retrospective studies, where exposure occurs before survey sampling begins.
-However, this approach can also be generalized to prospective studies by defining the sampling weights as \(p(S_i=1 \mid \mathbf{X}_i)\) for individual $i$.
-In such cases, one can factorize \(p(Z_i=1, S_i=1 \mid \mathbf{X}_i)\) differently as \(p(S_i=1 \mid \mathbf{X}_i) p(Z_i=1 \mid S_i=1, \mathbf{X}_i)\), where the second term represents the in-sample propensity score.\cite{salerno2024whatsweightestimatingcontrolled} Further details on the corresponding estimators under prospective settings are extended and discussed in Web Appendix A.6.
+The derivation is included in Web Appendix A.1.
+Although this expression is specialized to retrospective designs, it can be modified to address prospective designs by defining the sampling weights as \(p(S_i=1 \mid \mathbf{X}_i)\) for individual $i$.
+In such cases, one can factorize \(p(Z_i=1, S_i=1 \mid \mathbf{X}_i)\) differently as \(p(S_i=1 \mid \mathbf{X}_i) p(Z_i=1 \mid S_i=1, \mathbf{X}_i)\), where the second term represents the sample-level propensity score.\cite{salerno2025whatsweight} Further details on the corresponding estimators under prospective designs are discussed in Web Appendix A.6.